 Importantly, long-term career prospects and advancement for those with sales experience are excellent.
 For example, more than 80% of Fortune 500 CEOs spent a significant portion of their career in frontline sales and customer management.

-To be admitted into the program, students must be either certified in their WSU major or a non-degree student with at least a cumulative GPA of 2.0 and 60 semester credits.
+To be admitted into the program, a student must be admitted to a major or be a non-degree student with at least a cumulative GPA of 2.0 and 60 semester credits.
 In order to complete the program, students must complete the certificate with a cumulative GPA of 2.0 or higher.

 View Full Unit Information